 This class places more emphasis on body conditioning and transitions.
 Students will focus on developing rhythms, exploring syncopation, and executing a series of challenging combinations.

-This class is for advanced dancers with a strong understanding and ability to perform traditional hip-hop movements.
+This class is for older dancers with a strong understanding and ability to perform traditional hip-hop movements.
 Students will continue to develop body strength, flexibility and stamina and will be challenged to learn and recall advanced choreography from week to week.

 Hip Hop Dress Code (all levels)